 City of Bees

 Oh, they are experimental design--they explore how the shape of panels--triangle, pentagon, hexagon, square, spiral, and circle, respectively--affect the storytelling.
 And the audience.
 My teacher privately asked me to risk showing some comics to shake up his conventional students a bit.
 I don't mind the challenge--spurred me to finish the piece!

 But... while it's a healthy stretch for them, does this critique shortchange me?
 Can they really assess such material fairly?
 Intelligently?

 Well, no. They struggle even to absorb such a massive ambitious project.
 Read?
 Skim?
 Just look at the pictures?
 I suggest "Read the intro and one short piece, then just look at the layouts."

 My classmates cluster around City of Bees and Spirography, the boldest geometric pieces; Vic's favorite is Boxes, for its restrained palette and simple grid.
 It figures--Vic loves boxes and repetition.
 It's my unloved stepchild, for just those reasons--I find boxes dull.
 True, those airless constraints wrung deep confessions out of me.
-But any deeper than the lush fantasies of Pentalemma or the acerbic dream-beings in City of Bees?
+But any deeper than the lush fantasies of Pentalemma or the acerbic dream-oracle in City of Bees?